 Online job markets, such as Elance, frequently post jobs that need video game reviewers or testers.

 3. Party Entertainer

 Digital technology has marked the age of the millennials.
-However, the others who plan to capitalize on their talents are not discouraged from using this technology.
+However, others who plan to capitalize on their talents are not discouraged from using this technology.

 Can you sing like Beyonce?
 Play card tricks like David Blaine?
 Perform in a band like One Direction?
 Move like Jagger?
 If you have a talent that you no longer want to hide, seek out a ready audience.

 Offer your services for birthday parties, weddings, and company functions.
-In this age of social media, all you need is a video footage that can go viral.
+In this age of social media, all you need is video footage that can go viral.

 4. Web Designer

 Millennials, who are born in the digital age, are usually drawn to modern things.
 On the Internet, the website is the usual point of destination.

 A good number of teenagers start learning website design to build their own sites.
 Eventually, they branch out to help others build their own websites.
 Website designing is a skill that is best served with formal instructions.
 However, you can make good money by setting up simple website designs for people who do not need websites with all the bells and whistles.